cmaster25/Oneshot-For-3DS/README.md

 1. download EasyRPG 3DS:
 https://wiidatabase.de/3ds-downloads/spiele/easyrpg-player/
 2. download the oneshot folder: https://www.mediafire.com/file/6vw3hyba8b2vev4/Oneshot_3DS.rar/file (cus file is too large for github oof)
-3. downlaod the EasyRPG.Cia file
+3. install the EasyRPG.Cia file to your 3DS.
 4. make a folder called easyRPG-player inside the SD/3ds folder and place the oneshot folder inside.
 5. open up EasyRPG and if you see oneshot, congrats! you can now play